PacktPublishing/Microsoft-Power-BI---A-Complete-Introduction-2022-EDITION/README.md

+# Microsoft Power BI - A Complete Introduction [2023 EDITION]
+Discover how to use Microsoft’s Power BI tools, including Power BI Desktop, Power BI Pro (Service), and Power BI Developer

+# Course Description
+Learn to achieve your business intelligence goals with Power BI’s comprehensive tools in this video course.
+Whether you need to analyze data from single or multiple sources, create captivating visualizations, or share results with colleagues, Power BI has you covered.

+Starting with the course objectives and an introduction to Power BI Desktop, you’ll explore connecting Power BI to various source types using the Query Editor.
+Understand the data model and establish relationships between tables.
+Develop visuals in the report view and efficiently share your work using Power BI Pro.
+Practical hands-on assignments will reinforce your learning and application of concepts.

+Advance your skills by mastering data import from JSON, REST APIs, and MySQL Server.
+Discover tips to excel in the Power BI world and create custom visuals using TypeScript and Power BI Developer tools.
+Engage in exciting projects and revise previous topics to solidify your knowledge.

+Even if you are a complete beginner, don’t worry!
+The course includes a brief crash course on Power BI Desktop, making it accessible to all levels of learners.

+By the end of this course, you’ll confidently analyze data from various sources, build your datasets, and adeptly navigate the Power BI universe, understanding how its tools synergize.
+Propel your business intelligence journey with Power BI expertise!

 # Supplementary Course Resources

 This is the code repository for [Microsoft Power BI - A Complete Introduction [Video]](https://www.packtpub.com/product/microsoft-power-bi-a-complete-introduction-2022-edition-video/9781789959031), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.